-For more on the society and culture of the Roman empire, go to the article on the Civilization of Ancient Rome.
+For more on the society and culture of ancient Rome, go to the article on the Civilization of Ancient Rome.

 The early history of Rome was set against a background of cultural change, when the simple way of life of the peoples of central Italy were beginning to be affected by influences from the eastern Mediterranean.